jwells131313/goethe/README.md

 ### ThreadID

-Inside a goethe thread you can use the utilities.GetGoethe() method to get the implementation of Goethe and use that to get the ID of the thread in which the code is currently running:
+Use the GetGoethe() or GG() method to get an implementation of ThreadUtilities and use that to get the ID of the thread in which the code is currently running:

 ```go
 package foo